MinecraftHopper/MinecraftHopper/_help/installing-java/index.markdown

 # Installing Java<small> - How to install Java</small>

 ## [Installing Java for Windows](#install-windows) {#install-windows}
+1. Open the [Oracle Java Download page](https://www.java.com/download/), it should automatically detect your operating system and its architecture (32- or 64-bit).
+2. Click the button to download Java.
+3. Execute the installer.

+If you think that the page incorrectly detected your operating system, follow the steps below.

 For Windows 7, Windows 8/8.1, Windows 10
 To install the proper version of Java for your computer, you first need to find wether you are using a 32-bit or 64-bit Windows operating system.